 I knew very early on that I wanted to teach tax.
 It's easy to stay enthusiastic because I really think it matters.
 I love it.

-In addition to Professor Duff, the other winners of the 2014 UBC Law Alumni Association Achievement Awards were: Michael O'Keefe, QC, Anne Stewart, QC, and Thomas Berger, OC, OBC, QC.
+In addition to Professor Duff, the other winners of the 2014 Allard Alumni Association Achievement Awards were: Michael O'Keefe, QC, Anne Stewart, QC and Thomas Berger, OC, OBC, QC.
 Click here to see photographs of the event.